 We will serve healthy momma cats with un-weaned kittens by providing support and supplies for the caregiver until the kittens are no longer nursing.
 Admission of these kittens and/or their mom will be guaranteed to the caregiver when the kittens are 8 weeks of age.

-Stray cats from outside Franklin County may not be admitted to the Capital Area Humane Society.
+We do not admit stray cats from outside Franklin County.
 Lost cats should remain in the community they were found for the very best chance of finding their way home.

 Owner-requested euthanasia services are offered through the Animal Support Center.